Chad Villella

 Chad Villella (born February 12, 1977) is an American producer, writer, director and actor.
 He is co-creator of Chad, Matt & Rob and Radio Silence.
-His films include Scream, Ready or Not, V/H/S, Devil's Due and Southbound.
+His films include V/H/S, Devil's Due, Southbound, Ready or Not, Scream, Scream VI and Abigail.

 Biography

 Villella is originally from Punxsutawney, Pennsylvania and a graduate of Mercyhurst College.
 He is co-creator of the Center for Information Research Analysis And Training (CIRAT).

 Film

 Villella is co-founder of the filmmaking collectives Chad, Matt & Rob and Radio Silence.
+In 2024, Villella left Radio Silence.

 Chad, Matt & Rob

 Chad Villella co-founded Chad, Matt & Rob with Matt Bettinelli-Olpin and Rob Polonsky in 2007.
 The group is known for their unique blend of comedy, adventure, sci-fi and horror.
 According to an interview in IndieWire, Bettinelli-Olpin worked in the mailroom and later as the office manager at New Line Cinema, where the group would sneak in after hours to use the offices as their sets.
 Among their numerous short films is the viral found footage style video Roommate Alien Prank Gone Bad and five installments of their first-of-its-kind series of Interactive Adventures.
 As of November 2013, their shorts have received near 70,000,000 views on the Chad, Matt & Rob YouTube channel.